-Other DFE / ESFA Grants comprise of various grants awarded for specific projects, in particular to boost standards of attainment.
-Grants include Pupil Premium funding which is intended to support education from pupils from a disadvantaged background.
+Other DfE/ESFA grants comprise of various grants awarded for specific projects, in particular to boost standards of attainment.
+Grants include Pupil Premium funding which is intended to support education for pupils from a disadvantaged background.

-Local Government Grants includes funding provided for pupils with Statements of Special Educational Needs and is used by the academy to assist with the pupil's education.
+Local Government Grants includes funding provided for pupils with Statements of Special Educational Needs and is used by the academy to assist with the pupils education.